vuex-orm/vuex-orm/docs/guide/data/inserting-and-updating.md

 }
 ```

+Note that records should always be created with the primary key value provided.
+Leaving the primary key empty (`''`, `undefined` or `null`) will result in index keys `_no_key_X` and a high probability of inconsistent behavior.
+This also means that a primary key of type `increment` is recommended when using the `new` method.

 ### Inserting Relationships

 If you pass data with relationships to the `insert` or `create` method, those relationships will be normalized and inserted to the store.